Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Minimal Taylor algebras

 Just like in Theorem~\ref{thm:bin_abs} we have that a relatively weak notion of $3$-absorption implies a very strong type of centrality which is (d).
 Let us investigate (d) in greater detail.
-To every operation of $\alg A$, say $f$, we associate an operation $f'\in\Clo(\{0,1\},\maj)$ such that $f(\tuple a)\in B$ whenever $f'(\tuple x) = 1$ and $\tuple x$ is the characteristic tuple of $\tuple a$ with respect to $B$~ (i.e. $x_i=1$ if and only if $a_i\in B$).
+The fact that $R$ is a subuniverse of $\alg A \times \alg C$ translates to the following fact.
+To every operation of $\alg A$, say $f$, we can associate an operation $f'\in\Clo(\{0,1\},\maj)$ such that $f(\tuple a)\in B$ whenever $f'(\tuple x) = 1$ and $\tuple x$ is the characteristic tuple of $\tuple a$ with respect to $B$~ (i.e. $x_i=1$ if and only if $a_i\in B$).
 That is, from the viewpoint of ``being outside $B$'' vs. ``being inside $B$'' every operation outputs ``inside $B$'' every time the corresponding operation of $\Clo(\{0,1\};\maj)$ outputs $1$.

-In fact, there exists a cyclic $t$ in $\alg A$ (say, $p$-ary) such that $R(x,y) = B(x)\vee (y=0)$ is a subuniverse of $(A;t)\times (\{0,1\};\maj_p)$ for every $3$-absorbing $B$, where $\maj_p$ denotes the $p$-ary majority function.
+In fact, there exists a cyclic $t$ in $\alg A$ (say, $p$-ary) such that $R(x,y) = B(x)\vee (y=0)$ is a subuniverse of $(A;t)\times (\{0,1\};\maj_p)$ for every $3$-absorbing $B$.
 This translates to a simpler statement: for every $3$-absorbing $B$ we have $t(\tuple a) \in B$ whenever majority of the $a_i$ belong to $B$, and we cannot expect more, as witnessed by the $2$-element majority algebra.
-Since $t$ is cyclic it generates the whole clone and, for example, 3) in Proposition~\ref{prop:3_abs_intersect} below becomes obvious.
+Since $t$ is cyclic it generates the whole clone and, for example, item (2) in Proposition~\ref{prop:3_abs_intersect} below becomes obvious.

-Item (b) provides a relational description of $3$-absorption, while item (c) provides a connection with the notion of center~(whether it is Taylor or not).
-We now give an example that (e) and (a) are not equivalent~ even in minimal Taylor algebras if $B$ has more than one element.
+Item (b) provides a relational description of $3$-absorption, while item (c) provides a connection with the notion of a center~(whether it is Taylor or not).
+We now give an example showing that (e) and (a) are not equivalent~ even in minimal Taylor algebras if $B$ has more than one element.

-\begin{restatable}{example}{ExAbsorptionDoesntImplyThreeAbsorption} Consider the algebra $\algA = (\{0,1,2\}, m)$ where $m$ is the majority operation such that $m(a,b,c) = a$ whenever $|\{a,b,c\}|=3$.
+\begin{ThCSrestatable}{example}{ExAbsorptionDoesntImplyThreeAbsorption}{(\hyperlink{VerEx511}{link to verification})}{dummylink} Consider the algebra $\algA = (\{0,1,2\}, m)$ where $m$ is the majority operation such that $m(a,b,c) = a$ whenever $|\{a,b,c\}|=3$.
 This algebra is minimal Taylor and the set $C = \{0,1\}$ is an absorbing subuniverse of $\alg A$.
-However, $C$ is not a center of $\alg A$. \end{restatable}
+However, $C$ is not a center of~$\alg A$. \end{ThCSrestatable}

 Finally, we list some strong and unusual properties of $3$-absorbing subuniverses.
 They are not as strong as in the case of $2$-absorbing subuniverses, which is to be expected since every $2$-absorbing subuniverse is $3$-absorbing but not vice versa.